atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 #### Deny Creation and Management of VPC Resources

-Since a centrally managed VPC is shared with team development AWS accounts in a read only manner and it's a best practice to delegate ownership and management of VPC resources to your central foundation team, typically, builders don't need to have write access to VPC resources.
+Since the private subnets of the centrally managed VPC are shared with team development AWS accounts in a read only manner and it's a best practice to delegate ownership and management of VPC resources to your central foundation team, typically, builders don't need to have write access to VPC resources.

 {{% notice info %}}
 **`ec2:` namespace:** Note that both EC2 VM resources and VPC networking resources share the same IAM `ec2:` namespace.
 In their team development AWS accounts, builders are allowed to create EC2 VM related resources, but are not allowed to have write access to VPC resources.